marexin/LambdaTest/README.md

 Part of the project is also simple Github Actions pipeline containing all necessary steps to test and deploy this solution.
 It is stored in .github/workflows directory.
 This pipeline requires credentials for AWS account into which solution should be deployed.
 You can update credentials in 'Configure AWS Credentials' step.
 Additionally you can commnent/uncomment various Terrafrom steps, based on whether you want to just see Terraform Plan, Apply (deploy) the solution or delete all resources.

 ## Manual Deployment
-If you want to deploy manually using command line use these steps:
+If you want to deploy manually using command line, clone repository to your computer and run these commands:
 ```
 cd infra
 terraform init -backend-config="backends/dev.backend.tfvars"